josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🧬_restorative_and_transformative_justice_where_it_actually_works.md

 # 🧬 Restorative and Transformative Justice — Where It Actually Works
-**First created:** 2025-12-20 | **Last updated:** 2025-12-20
+**First created:** 2025-12-20 | **Last updated:** 2025-12-25
-*Separating evidence-based application from romanticised abolition narratives*
+*Separating evidence-based application from romanticised abolition narratives.*

 ---